AlejandroIbarraC/ConverterNZRI/README.md

-# HammingNZRI
+# HammingNZRI ⚡️

 **HammingNZRI** is a simple Qt graphical app for exemplifying common behaviour of some features pertaining logical circuit design concepts.
 The app has a simple neumorphic look with icons and raised buttons.
-It runs on the GUI framwork Qt 5 for C++.
-It features two major views that showcase different things.
+It runs on the GUI framework Qt 5 for C++.
+It features two major views that showcase different topics.

 ### Base Converter/NZRI

 Takes an 4 digit number in octal form and shows the equivalent in binary and hexadecimal form.
-At the top there's a graphical representation of the NZRI square ignal, assuming the starting value has a negative amplitude.
+At the top there's a graphical representation of the NZRI square signal, assuming the starting value has a negative amplitude.

 ### Hamming Code

 Takes a 12 digit binary number and draws a matrix following the rules of Hamming code error correction.
 You can set even or odd parity with a checkbox, and then double click on the bit you want to force an error.
-The app will generate the corresponding matrix that represents the algorithm to find the error position.
+The app will generate the corresponding matrix that represents the algorithm's way of finding the error position.
 For more information about Hamming code analysis refer to external online documentation, this is merely a graphical, automated way to see the process in action.

-## Photos
+## Photos 📷

 Start                        |Converter/NZRI                      |
 :------------------------------:|:------------------------------: